michaelkolesidis/learn-shaders/README.md

 # fragment-shaders

+A collection of fragment shaders.

-Examples from the Book of Shaders with my modifications and experimentations.
+The first frou shaders are from the *Book of Shaders* with a few modifications by me.